bbauska/UC-Davis-JS-Basics/readme.md

   alt="Example, Challenge 2." />
 </p>

-The second thing that I'll do for you is these challenges build on each other.
+The second thing that I&apos;ll do for you is these challenges build on each other.
 The second challenge is a little bit of a baby step beyond the first challenge.
-I've designed these challenges such that they build up in small baby steps like this so that over time, you're taking an idea and expanding it into a larger, more complex script as you go along, and that will help you with this second hump on the camel.
+I&apos;ve designed these challenges such that they build up in small baby steps like this so that over time, you&apos;re taking an idea and expanding it into a larger, more complex script as you go along, and that will help you with this second hump on the camel.
 Learning how to solve problems with JavaScript.
-You get good at learning how to solve problems first by solving very small problems in making baby steps, and these challenges, we'll help you do that.
+You get good at learning how to solve problems first by solving very small problems in making baby steps, and these challenges, we&apos;ll help you do that.

-I recommend you do these challenges to the point where you can do them without looking at the answers because that will really help you with the syntax and meanwhile, you're building up some skill for how to take a small thing and then build on it.
-Now, there's nothing magical about these challenges.
+I recommend you do these challenges to the point where you can do them without looking at the answers because that will really help you with the syntax and meanwhile, you&apos;re building up some skill for how to take a small thing and then build on it.
+Now, there&apos;s nothing magical about these challenges.
 I also recommend you come up with your own challenges.
 Try things out.
 See if you can make a small thing work.
 If you can make that small thing work, then build on it and see what other ideas you have and see if you can build on those.
-That is a great way to learn JavaScript, and it's fun.
-It's fun to see if you can do that kind of thing.
+That is a great way to learn JavaScript, and it&apos;s fun.
+It&apos;s fun to see if you can do that kind of thing.
 By doing these challenges, by working through these examples and by getting really good at them, you will build your skills with JavaScript.

-If you don't, you don't have to.
-You can continue to watch the videos and do the quizzes in the videos, and you'll learn about JavaScript.
+If you don&apos;t, you don&apos;t have to.
+You can continue to watch the videos and do the quizzes in the videos, and you&apos;ll learn about JavaScript.
 But in order to actually become a JavaScript programmer, you have to write JavaScript.
 You have to take the time to really sit down and write it.
-Even if you're coming to JavaScript from another language like C plus plus or Java, or Python or some other language and you might be thinking, oh yeah, I know what loops are, and I know what if statements are, and those kinds of things.
+Even if you&apos;re coming to JavaScript from another language like C plus plus or Java, or Python or some other language and you might be thinking, oh yeah, I know what loops are, and I know what if statements are, and those kinds of things.
-I recommend you sit down and write JavaScript because it's a little bit different and it takes practice.
+I recommend you sit down and write JavaScript because it&apos;s a little bit different and it takes practice.
 Great.
-Keep working on these and get really good at the challenges and I promise, you'll be on the road to becoming a good JavaScript developer.
+Keep working on these and get really good at the challenges and I promise, you&apos;ll be on the road to becoming a good JavaScript developer.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2-19">2.19 Functions in JavaScript (5:29)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->